Common DOT Audit Mistakes

 During

-• Keep explanations tied to documents.
+• Keep explanations tied to documents, not verbal summaries.

 After

-• Schedule monthly spot checks.
+• Schedule monthly spot checks with a named owner.

 Download